-APPENDIX 18 (Rev.WRC-07)
+APPENDIX 18 (Rev.WRC-12)

-Table of transmitting frequencies in the VHF maritime mobile band
+Tables of transmitting frequencies in the VHF maritime mobile band

 (See Article 52)

-NOTE A – For assistance in understanding the Table, see Notes a) to q) below.
-(WRC-07)
+NOTE A – For assistance in understanding the Tables, see Notes a) toHHH) below.
+(WRC-12)

-NOTE B – The Table below defines the channel numbering for maritime VHF communications based on 25 kHz channel spacing and use of several duplex channels, but also allows the use of 12.5 kHz channel spacing.
-The channel numbering for 12.5 kHz channels and the conversion of two-frequency channels for single-frequency operation shall be in accordance with Recommendation ITU-R M.1084-4 Annex 4, Tables 1 and 3 (WRC-07)
+NOTE B – Table 1 below defines the channel numbering for maritime VHF communications based on 25 kHz channel spacing and use of several duplex channels.
+The channel numbering and the conversion of two-frequency channels for single-frequency operation shall be in accordance with Recommendation ITU-R M.1084-4 Annex 4, Tables 1 and 3.
+The table below describes also the harmonized band where the digital technologies defined in Rec.
+ITU-R M.1842 could be deployed.
+(WRC-12)

+NOTE C – Table 2 defines the channel numbering based on 25 kHz channel spacing for the digital band or for analogue usage, see footnote EEE) and HHH).
+(WRC-12)

+TABLE 1